apsc160/cms_contest/strings_safestrings/statement/statement.md

  */
 void strcat_safe(char dest[], int dsize, char src[], int ssize);
 ```
+These versions should never go past the specified array sizes.
 You are not allowed to use any of the functions contained in `<string.h>`.

 ### Submission